 So why have the two Masters qualifications?

-Remember, this can be changed at any point up until the early part of semester 2 (January).
+Remember: this can be changed at any point up until the early part of semester 2 (January).
 So if you register for an LLM now you can switch to an MSc and vice versa right until the second semester.

-Students on the course
+Students on the programme

 Who are likely to be the other students on the course?

-The student group will be a mix of Scottish, UK, European and International students.
-This mix can be a really good way in which students can learn from each other and develop their own bonds and networks across the world, in different justice sectors.
+There will be a mix of different criminal justice practitioners, policy-makers, Third Sector and NGO staff as well as recent graduates in one of the social sciences, law or humanities.
+They'll also be a mix of Scottish, UK, European and other international students.
+This mix can be a really good way in which students can learn from each other and also develop their own bonds and networks across the world and in different justice sectors.

 Mode of study

-Part-time or Full-time?
-How long does it take and which is best?
+Part-time or full-time: how long does it take and which is best?